 The Office of Community Development may consider amendments to funded grants in certain circumstances.
 Recipients shall request prior approval from the Office of Community Development for all program amendments involving new activities or alteration of existing activities that will change the scope, location, or objectives of the approved activities or beneficiaries.

-- 1. New or altered activities are considered in accordance with the criteria for selection applicable at the time the original application was reviewed and the policy, current at that time, regarding amendments. - All amended activities must receive environmental clearance prior to construction.
-Any amendments or changes that require an amendment to the originally approved environmental review will not be approved. - 3.
-The Office of Community Development will ascertain as to whether or not the proposed activity is an integral part of the originally approved project and is necessary to complete the project as originally approved. - 4.
-The Office of Community Development will also review the site location of the proposed activity in relation to the approved target area.
-If there is a budget under-run and an expansion of the target area is requested, approval of the amendment will be based upon the following: Such expansions will have to be contiguous to the original target area.
+I. New or altered activities are considered in accordance with the criteria for selection applicable at the time the original application was reviewed and the policy, current at that time, regarding amendments.

+2. All amended activities must receive environmental clearance prior to construction.
+Any amendments or changes that require an amendment to the originally approved environmental review will not be approved.

+3. The Office of Community Development will ascertain as to whether or not the proposed activity is an integral part of the originally approved project and is necessary to complete the project as originally approved.

+4. The Office of Community Development will also review the site location of the proposed activity in relation to the approved target area.
+If there is a budget underrun and an expansion of the target area is requested, approval of the amendment will be based upon the following: Such expansions will have to be contiguous to the original target area.

 The overall project will still have to meet its intended national objective.
-After making any adjustments to the original application's score, the revised application must remain above the funding line.
 The scope and intent of expansion must be in keeping with the scope and intent of the originally funded application.
 The requested amendment cannot merely involve an enhancement of the originally approved project.
 As stated above, any amendments or changes that require an amendment to the originally approved environmental review will not be approved.

-IV.
-Administration and Policy Determination

-In administering the program, while the Office of Community Development is cognizant of the program's intent, certain unforeseeable circumstances may arise which require the exercise of administrative discretion.
-The Office of Community Development reserves the right to exercise this discretion in either interpreting existing policies or establishing new policies.

-V. Redistribution of Funds

-Any monies awarded that are later recaptured by or returned to the State will be reallocated in accordance with the office policy then in effect.
-The sources of these funds may include, but not be limited to: program income (see below), questioned costs, disallowed expenses, unallocated monies, previously awarded funds not utilized by grant recipients, et cetera.

-With the following exceptions and stipulations identified in Section II.E., the monies as defined above will be placed in the current program year's public facilities category.
-The monies will be used to fund the project with the highest score that is next in line for funding.

-Program Income

-If program income is earned by local governments as a result of the LCDBG, the Office of Community Development must be contacted for instructions regarding the income as soon as the local government becomes aware of the income or of the possibility that program income will be received.

-These regulations are to become effective upon approval of the FY 2020 Consolidated Annual Action Plan by HUD and are to remain in force until they are amended or rescinded.